lcox74/Izanami/README.md

 normalisation, brain exportation, API implementation etc.

-The NN architecture proposed for this project is heavily based on Yaping Hao and Qiang Gao's paper on [Predicting the Trend of Stock Market Index Using the Hybrid Neural Network Based on Multiple Time Scale Feature Learning](https://www.mdpi.com/2076-3417/10/11/3961)[1].
+The NN architecture proposed for this project is heavily based on Yaping Hao and Qiang Gao's paper on stock market trend prediction [1].
 As I have no idea what I am doing, basing the architecture off an existing method is a good place to start.
 There will be some alterations to the design, for example using bi-directional LSTMs and the fact that I am trying to implement